Open-EO/openeo.org/documentation/1.0/datacubes.md

 | ---------- | ------ | ------ | ---------------- |
 | `geometry` | vector | `POLYGON((-122.4 37.6,-122.35 37.6,-122.35 37.64,-122.4 37.64,-122.4 37.6))`, `POLYGON((-122.51 37.5,-122.48 37.5,-122.48 37.52,-122.51 37.52,-122.51 37.5))` | [EPSG:4326](https://epsg.io/4326) |

+Vector dimensions can consist of point, linestrings, polygons, multi points, multi linestringd and multi polygons or a mixture of those.
+So called "null" geometries are not allowed.

-OpenEO datacubes contain scalar values (e.g. strings, numbers or boolean values), with all other associated attributes stored in dimensions (e.g. coordinates or timestamps).
+openEO datacubes contain scalar values (e.g. strings, numbers or boolean values), with all other associated attributes stored in dimensions (e.g. coordinates or timestamps).
 Attributes such as the CRS or the sensor can also be turned into dimensions.
 Be advised that in such a case, the uniqueness of pixel coordinates may be affected.
 When usually, `(x, y)` refers to a unique location, that changes to `(x, y, CRS)` when `(x, y)` values are reused in other coordinate reference systems (e.g. two neighboring UTM zones).

 ::: tip Be Careful with Data Types
 As stated above, datacubes only contain scalar values.
 However, implementations may differ in their ability to handle or convert them.
 Implementations may also not allow mixing data types in a datacube.
 For example, returning a boolean value for a reducer on a numerical datacube may result in an error on some back-ends.
 The recommendation is to not change the data type of values in a datacube unless the back-end supports it explicitly.